Payline Mobile Review

 You might be noticing a few missing things: integrations, for example, and invoicing.
 You don’t get either of these features, but the virtual terminal will help with bookkeeping.
 We did say Payline isn’t the most comprehensive option.
 But the feature set is solid and a step above your typical barebones processing app.

 Payline Mobile Hardware:

 Because the Payline Mobile app is just a re-skinned ROAMpay app, it shouldn’t surprise you in the slightest that your hardware choices are both Ingenico products.
-For the entry-level Payline plan, Spark, you get a free basic magstripe reader (the GX5) a la Square or PayPal Here.
-It retails for $50 on its own, but it is free with Payline Spark, which is nice.
+For the entry-level Payline plan, Start, you get a free basic magstripe reader (the GX5) a la Square or PayPal Here.
+It retails for $50 on its own, but it is free with Payline Start, which is nice.

 Now, if you want EMV, you’ll need to upgrade to the Surge plan, where you’ll get the Ingenico RP457c, an all-in-one reader that supports EMV, NFC, and magstripe.
 Or you can buy it outright for $150, which is isn’t that far off from some other readers I’ve seen, but certainly not the most affordable.

 The RP457c is an interesting little device.
 It connects to most phones via Bluetooth — so you can use it as a handheld device.
 But it also connects via the headphone jack if necessary.
 Frankly, I am not sure why that’s even necessary given the prevalence of Bluetooth, but it’s nice to know that you have both options in case absolutely everything goes wrong and you need a backup.